 The Chilliwack Independent Film Festival (CIFF) is a three day event with screenings and mixers designed to provide opportunities for both local and international filmmakers to showcase their work and build contacts for future collaborations.

 Ever had your films screened to empty theatres?
 Ever experienced going to a festival and feeling short changed?
 At CIFF our sole focus is the films and the filmmakers that make it possible.
-Our first two years saw filmmakers from as far as Mexico and Chicago to across BC descend onto Chilliwack as their films screened to eager audiences.
 With a heavy focus on quality films and a great vibe, we encourage filmmakers to partake in Q & As and mixers over the course of the weekend as we build relationships that last.

 At CIFF you'll find a fun loving intimate atmosphere that sees filmmakers leave with plenty of new connections, experiences and friends.
 Our sponsors provide events and mixers every night as we provide an arena for filmmakers to screen their films in public and experience some incredible cinema from across the world.